juliewang617/Cattit/README.md

 A social media app for Cat Lovers, created with React Native.
 This app helped me understand the basics of React Native, authentication with Firebase, and data storage with Firestore.
+There is also a "Daily Cat Fact" feature which uses the Cat Facts API and Cat Images API to generate a random cat image and fact.

 ![Simulator Screenshot - iPhone SE (3rd generation) - 2024-06-18 at 13 29 36](https://github.com/juliewang617/Cattit/assets/63472687/4875e0a2-5949-4c95-bce3-1114cf740225)